 VM-31 Section 3.C.3.h

 h.
+Credibility – The following items related to credibility:

-Credibility – Identification of the method used to determine credibility percentage(s) for the company’s mortality exposure period, including a listing of the credibility percentage that was used in VM-20 Section 9.C.6.b for each mortality segment, and an indication of whether each such credibility percentage was determined at the mortality segment level or at a higher level using aggregate mortality experience.
-MEmpirical Bayesian M
+i.
+Identification of the method used to determine credibility percentage(s) for the company’s mortality exposure period, including a listing of the credibility percentage that was used in VM-20 Section 9.C.6.b for each mortality segment, and an indication of whether each such credibility percentage was determined at the mortality segment level or at a higher level using aggregate mortality experience.

+ii.
+A statement confirming that the credibility level was calculated using the data from the company’s mortality experience study, based on uncapped amounts of insurance.

+For each credibility percentage that was used in VM-20 Section 9.C.6.b, the numerical values of all credibility formula inputs, along with calculation steps.
+For the Limited Fluctuation Method, this shall include r, z, m, , and the resulting value of Z. For the Bühlmann Empirical Bayesian Method, this shall include A, B, C, and the resulting value of Z.

 REASONING: